 Individuals or Families who

-are living in a shelter
+are living in an emergency shelter

-- may be living in a place not meant for human habitation
+may be living in a place not meant for human habitation

-- have no appropriate subsequent housing options identified
+have no appropriate subsequent housing options identified

-- lack financial resources and support networks needed to obtain or remain in housing
+lack financial resources and support networks needed to obtain or remain in housing

 Five Basic Eligibility Criteria (additional criteria may apply)

-- Homeless or facing homelessness from rental housing in 14 days
+Homeless or facing homelessness within 14 days

-- Household income limits determined by family size
+Household income limits determined by family size

-- No other housing options or financial resources that would allow you to find or keep housing
+No other housing options or financial resources that would allow you to find or keep housing

-- Lafayette or St. Landry Parish resident and U.S. citizen or qualified resident alien
+Lafayette, Iberia, Vermilion, St. Martin, or St. Landry Parish resident and U.S. citizen or qualified resident alien

-- Photo ID (for all adults in household)
+Photo ID (for all adults in household)

 Seven Basic Required Forms of Documentation (additional requirements may apply)

-- Certification of Homelessness document*
+Certification of Homelessness document*

-- Proof of income
+Proof of income